• Skip to primary navigation

 • Spoon

-• Dark paper – the heavier the paper, the better (ex: cardstock)
+• Dark paper – the thicker, the better

 • Glitter – optional